lightningWhite/WeatherStation/readme.md

 passed to the intialize_logger function and then messages can then be logged by calling the log function and passing a message.
 The message will be logged with the current time.

+#### camera.py

+This file provides a function for taking pictures with the PiCamera.
+The intent of this feature is to be able to associate photos of the sky or horizon with current weather records.
+Later, these photos and data could be used for addint prediction capability to the weather station using some form of machine learning.
+The method in this file will save a picture to a directory named as the current date and time as a PNG file.

 ### Developmental and Utility Files